 SIR-B / OSTA-3 Payload on STS-41G Mission

-SIR-B (Shuttle Imaging Radar) with payload B, was a NASA/JPL payload on the Shuttle mission as part of the OSTA-3 payload.
+SIR-B (Shuttle Imaging Radar) was a NASA/JPL payload on the Shuttle mission as part of the OSTA-3 payload.
 The OSTA-3 payload consisted of three experiments: SIR-B, MAPS (Measurement of Air Pollution From Satellites), and FILE (Feature Identification and Landmark Experiment).
 Other payloads included the LFC (Large Format Camera), flown as an experiment demonstration, as well as the IMAX camera system (third flight of IMAX), APE (Auroral Photography Equipment), RME (Radiation Monitoring Equipment), and TLD (Thermoluminescent Dosimeter).
 9)

 Launch of the STS-41G mission (Challenger) on Oct.
 5, 1984 (duration: 1 week, landing on Oct.
 13, 1984).
 The ERBS (Earth Radiation Budget Satellite) spacecraft of NASA was part of the mission; ERBS (primary payload) was deployed by the crew on the first day (using Canadarm).
 The OSTA-3 payload was mounted on a pallet carrier in the payload bay.
 In addition, there were 8 GAS (Getaway Special) canisters, four middeck experiments and a series of experiments associated with Canada (CANEX).
 STS-41G was the 13th flight in the Space Shuttle program.
 Orbiter mass at liftoff of 110,127 kg, total payload mass of 10.643 kg (with OSTA-3 mass of 1,929 kg).